Jeff Nichols

-Jeff Nichols (born December 7, 1978) is an American film director and screenwriter.
-His films are characterized by their Southern United States backdrop and ambience, depictions of rural and working class characters and their struggles, American masculinity, and the cultural clash between traditionalism and modernism.
+Jeffrey Ryan Nichols (born December 7, 1978) is an American filmmaker, director, screenwriter, and producer.
+His films are characterized by their Southern United States backdrop and Americana ambience, slice-of-life depictions of rural and working class characters and the study of their struggles, American masculinity, and the cultural clash between traditionalism and modernism.
 He is also known for his longstanding collaboration with actor Michael Shannon, who has appeared in all of his feature films to date.

 After studying filmmaking at the University of North Carolina School of the Arts, Nichols moved into the independent filmmaking scene with Shotgun Stories (2007).
 He went on to direct the critically acclaimed films Take Shelter (2011), Mud (2012), Midnight Special (2016), Loving (2016), and The Bikeriders (2023).

-Early life
+Early life and education

 Nichols was born in Little Rock, Arkansas and attended Little Rock Central High School.
 He is the brother of Lucero guitarist and singer Ben Nichols.
-He is influenced by Mark Twain.
+Interested in film, but having no prior skills in filmmaking, Nichols studied filmmaking at the University of North Carolina School of the Arts (UNCSA) in Winston-Salem, North Carolina, where he met and befriended fellow Arkansas native David Gordon Green, who later collaborated with Nichols on works together.
+He had also interacted with directors Jody Hill and Craig Zobel, actor Danny McBride, and cinematographers Tim Orr and Adam Stone, the latter of which has served as director of photography on several of Nichols' films, as students during his time at UNCSA.

 Career

-Nichols studied filmmaking at the University of North Carolina School of the Arts.
-He wrote his first screenplay, Shotgun Stories, with actor Michael Shannon in mind to play the lead, and contacted the actor through a former teacher.
+After graduating from UNCSA in 2001, Nichols had written his first screenplay, Shotgun Stories, with actor Michael Shannon in mind to play the lead, and contacted the actor through former UNCSA film professor and independent filmmaker Gary Hawkins, who knew Shannon through the Sundance Institute.
 The film was shot on a budget of $250,000, and released in 2007.

 Nichols moved into independent productions with 2011's Take Shelter, also starring Shannon, and 2012's Mud, starring Matthew McConaughey, which competed for the Palme d'Or at the 2012 Cannes Film Festival.
 In 2012, Nichols acted as president of the jury of the 7th Rome Film Festival.